rte-france/Grid2Op/docs/quickstart.rst

 Getting started
 ===================================

-TODO lots of modifications have been made, this section needs to be re written.
+In this chapter we present how to install grid2op.

 ############
 Installation